aidanjohnson/dt7816/README.md

 ## Connection Instructions

 There are two ways for a user to connect the host computer (PC) to the client computer (the DT7816).
 The first, which is documented at length in the Getting Started guide from the manufacturer, relies on using the `web-server` example application.
 In this method the client and host are connected to the same network and the terminal of the client can be accessed from the host via an serial console application like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or even in the Unix shell (e.g., the GNOME Terminal).
-However, this is cumbersome in the field and in general, especially when transfering or copying files (e.g., custom programs).
+However, this is cumbersome in the field and in general, especially when transferring or copying files (e.g., custom programs).

 The second and alternative method is to locally network the client and host.
 This is achieved by using the host as a NFS server and the client a NFS client.
 The Serial-USB cable allows the host to connect to the board so the user can access the terminal interface necessary to perform any and all operations on the DT7816 module, again using a serial console terminal.
 The conduit for the transfer of data is an Ethernet cable that creates the local network (LAN).
 (Note: older PCs may require a crossover Ethernet cable, although most modern do not.)
 This section will provide a step-by-step guide to setting up the LAN and NFS mounting.